 Image: NASA Earth Observatory, Jesse Allen and Robert Simmonmore

-Portrait of CC
+Portrait of SCC

 Ausblick auf Alphubel, Rimpfischhorn, und Strahlhorn mit Adler- und Findelengletscher